 - Coat them in the marinade and rest for at least 1 hour.

-- In a shallow bowl, stir together the panko crumbs and the onion powder, season with salt and pepper.
+- In a shallow bowl, stir together the panko crumbs and the onion powder.
+Add salt and pepper to taste.

-- Coat the chicken with the bread crumbs and place on a sheet pan.
+- Coat the marinated chicken with the bread crumbs and place on a sheet pan.

 - Heat oil in a large pan over medium high.
-Add the chicken and cook until golden brown, 4 minutes on each side.
-Transfer to a paper towel.
+Once the oil is hot, add the chicken and cook until golden brown – about 4 minutes on each side.
+Transfer to a paper towel or rack.

 - For the sour cream sauce, combine all ingredients and taste with salt and pepper